Wilenty/7zOverlay/README.md

 For my overlay to work fully, you need the 7z.dll, so if you don't have this file yet, you can download it from here: https://www.7-zip.org/

 The parameters for the 7zOverlay.dll file can be found in the 7-ZIP help file, the 7zOverlay.dll uses the same parameters as the 7z.exe file.
 I hope that the move/change will be easy.<br>
-if you don't add any parameters to the 7zOverlay.dll, it returns help of the parameters in the output buffer, and it returns -1 (without parameters);
+if you don't add any parameters to the 7zOverlay.dll, it returns help of the parameters in the output buffer, and it returns -1 (without parameters).

 It loads 7z.dll from the 7zOverlay.dll location, it doesn't matter if you call 7zOverlay.dll from the %tmp% location or from your .exe location.
 Therefore, the 7z.dll file must be in the same location as the 7zOverlay.dll location.